 - Transmission security

-By following “best practices” it can reassure that PHI data will not be compromised by a shortcoming in IT security.
-HIPAA Compliance and IT security are both very prominent topics with many nuances, but when it comes down to it, focusing on one will improve the other.
+Following these “best practices” can help ensure that PHI data will not be compromised by a shortcoming in IT security.
+HIPAA Compliance and IT security are both multifaceted topics with many nuances, but when it comes down to it, focusing on one will improve the other.
 There is never a better time to implement better security procedures than the present.